rabbitmq/rabbitmq-tutorials/soapui/README.md

    }
    ```

-2. At the end of the read script step, I had to explicitly:
+2. At the end of each read script step, I had to explicitly:

    ```groovy
    channel.close()
    connection.close()
    ```

-   Not including this would *lock up RabbitMQ*(?) and no further messages could be read for that queue.
+   Not including this would *lock up(?)
+RabbitMQ* and no further messages could be read for that queue.